clsmedia/ci4-translation-finder/README.md

 `php spark translations:find`

 # Usage
 As soon as the package is added to the project, you can start using it to find strings for translation.
-To find all `lang()` parameters in application files use CLI `php spark translations:find`
+To find all `lang()` arguments in application files use CLI `php spark translations:find`

 Example result of command execution: